robik/dini/readme.md

     writeln(ini["foo"].getKey("currentdir"));
 }
 ```
+This allows for using `%currentdir%` in configuration file now.

 ### Global Inheriting

-If you would like to inherit sections that are in another one, you can use  `.` at the beggining:
+If you would like to inherit sections that are in another one, you can use  `.` at the beggining to start from global scope:

 ```ini
 [a]